Edward Shepherd Creasy

 Sir Edward Shepherd Creasy (12 September 1812 – 17 January 1878) was an English historian and jurist.

 Life

 The son of a land agent, he was born in Bexley, Kent, England, and educated at Eton College (where he won the Newcastle Scholarship in 1831) and King's College, Cambridge.
 He was called to the Bar in 1837 and appointed assistant judge at the Westminster sessions court.

 In 1840, he began teaching history at the University of London and wrote a number of historical books including The Fifteen Decisive Battles of the World (1851).

 Creasy was knighted in 1860 and spent the next decade and a half in Ceylon as Chief Justice of Ceylon (1860 to 1875).
 He then returned in poor health to England and died in London on 17 January 1878.

-Whilst in Ceylon, he served as president of the Ceylon Branch of the Royal Asiatic Society from 1861 to 1864.
+While in Ceylon, he served as president of the Ceylon Branch of the Royal Asiatic Society from 1861 to 1864.
 In July, 1864 Creasy founded the Colombo Rowing Club.